wkumler/reproducible_codfish/README.md

   - Code requiring edits to PATH or other system file.
 You could have the coolest code in the world but if it means I have to change my computer state I'm not including it.
 If this is what your code requires, you'll have to write some auto-detection software to find it and make it **very** clear that this is required in the README.
 If I don't notice it and fail to install your very special external software and it breaks, I'm removing it.
   - User inputs.
 No `readline`, no "Hit next to continue", no "click to select subregion".
 You're making a single output, not an application.
   - More to be determined as I break things.

+## Recommended techniques
+  - Use `ggsave` or `png` with a specific width/height/dpi arguments.
+Keeps outputs actually identical and doesn't depend on RStudio's window size when exporting/saving.
+Ideally the outputs should have a width of either 8 inches or 4 inches to fit nicely in the gallery.
+  - Use `set.seed` for anything that requires randomness (NMDS, k-means, etc.).
+Actually, probably best to set this for things that don't even clearly require randomness.
+  - Load libraries at the beginning and avoid `::` notation.

 ## Gallery